Galena Lodge: Nordic resort

 The area was popular among the local skiers since the Barbers set up the lodge in 1936.
 Due to its higher elevation, Galena has earlier and better snow than Sun Valley, so the resort management occasionally brought guests to Galena for downhill and cross-country skiing.
 Barbers even installed a rope tow lift in the 1940s that for a couple of years serviced the beginners.
 In 1976 the Gelsky family sold the lodge to a group of seven owners that tried to capitalize on the newfound US interest in Nordic skiing and advertised Galena Lodge as a cross-country ski resort.
 After a brief ownership by the Fuller family, Galena Lodge was acquired by Steve Haims who invested heavily into the lodge and the system of trails.
 The Boulder Mountain Tour, a world-class ski race, was established in 1973.
-Still, the remote location made visiting the resort hard and created problems with the supply of electricity (the lodge was forced to use its own generator, power line only arrived at the lodge in 2004).
+Still, the remote location made visiting the resort hard and created problems with the supply of electricity (for a long time the lodge was forced to use its own generator, power line only arrived at the lodge in 2004).